SAPHNELO- anifrolumab-fnia injection, solution

 Advise female patients to inform their healthcare provider if they intend to become pregnant during therapy, suspect they are pregnant or become pregnant while receiving SAPHNELO [see Use in Specific Populations (8.1)].

-Inform women that they can find information about a pregnancy exposure registry which monitors pregnancy outcomes in women exposed to SAPHNELO by calling AstraZeneca at 1-877-693-9268.
+Inform women that there is a pregnancy registry that monitors pregnancy outcomes in women exposed to SAPHNELO and they can contact AstraZeneca at 1-877-693-9268 for more information or to report the pregnancy.

 Manufactured by: AstraZeneca AB Södertälje, Sweden SE-15185